-The monoids instanciated in TAF-KIT 1.4 are the free monoids and the direct products of (two) free monoids.
-A free monoid is completely determined by the set of generators, called alphabet.
+Table 1.1: The semirings implemented in VAUCANSON TAF-KIT 1.4 alphabet.
 At compile time however, it is not necessary to know the alphabet itself: the type of its elements, the letters, will suffice.
 Thus, for TAF-KIT, the type of letters of one alphabet for a free monoid, of two alphabets for a direct product of two free monoids has to be defined.
 In TAF-KIT 1.4, the following types of letters are considered: